Switching Car Insurance Companies: Best Time, Process & What to Avoid

 4. Notify your lender.
 If your car is financed or leased, your lender must always be listed on your policy.
 Alert them to the change.

-For a deeper look at what happens when coverage lapses, see our guide on car insurance lapses and how to avoid them.
+For a deeper look at what happens when coverage lapses, see our guide on car insurance cancellation by your company and what your rights are.

 Don't Forget Your Proof of Prior Coverage

 When you switch insurers, your new company will likely ask for a proof of prior insurance letter or declarations page from your old carrier.
 This document confirms your history of continuous coverage and can qualify you for lower rates.
-Learn how to get a coverage letter before you switch so there's no delay.
+Have it ready before you switch so there's no delay in your new policy taking effect.

 Continuous Coverage Credit: A Hidden Savings Factor